Geonovum/NLDT-Architectuur/en/respec/H5-capabilities.md

 #### Calculation

 Digital Twins can use computational models (e.g., heat stress, waterlogging, noise zones).
-These computational models can analyze data using techniques and algorithms.
+These computational models can analyse data using techniques and algorithms.
 This makes patterns and trends visible.
 These computational analyses can be used to gain insight into behavior and make predictions about future situations.
 The outcome of Computational Models translates into indicators.
 Indicators are the link between the Digital Twin and Policy.
 Calculating is therefore an essential part of both policy and a Digital Twin.

 ### User experience

-#### Visualization
+#### Visualisation

-The power of visualization in a digital twin lies in its ability to transform data into understandable, interactive, and usable images that provide insight, detect problems, improve communication, and contribute to better decision-making and performance.
-Visualization can be done in many ways: 2D (flat top view), 3D (to better visualize and analyze complex spatial data in a way that traditional 2D maps cannot).
+The power of visualisation in a digital twin lies in its ability to transform data into understandable, interactive, and usable images that provide insight, detect problems, improve communication, and contribute to better decision-making and performance.
+Visualisation can be done in many ways: 2D (flat top view), 3D (to better visualise and analyse complex spatial data in a way that traditional 2D maps cannot).
 Glasses that project images overlapping with reality can also be used.
 Images can be static (current view of a situation) or very dynamic (interactive map where you can turn knobs to change indicators and immediately see the associated policy effects), contain many details and be realistic or not.
-The choice of visualizations depends on the nature of the data and the purpose of the digital twin.
-By combining different visualization techniques, users can get a more complete picture of a system, understand processes, and make better decisions.
+The choice of visualisations depends on the nature of the data and the purpose of the digital twin.
+By combining different visualisation techniques, users can get a more complete picture of a system, understand processes, and make better decisions.

 #### (User) Experience